Gwen Moffat: Media

 Moffat featured in the BBC film Eye to Eye, broadcast in 1958.
 Joe Brown did the hard amateur climbing and Moffat, the professional, took her husband up a route on Idwal Slabs.
 In 2015 Jen Randall and Claire Carter made a film, Operation Moffat, based on Moffat's autobiographical book Space below my Feet'.
 The film was premiered during Banff Mountain Film Festival's UK tour, and has won over 20 international film awards.
 Moffat is included in Herrington's photographic work The Climbers featuring 60 climbers considered legends of the 20th century.
 In 2017 she contributed to a documentary Give Me Space Below My Feet, for BBC Radio 3.

 In 2015, the short documentary Operation Moffat—directed by Jen Randall and Claire Carter, and inspired by Moffat’s autobiography Space Below My Feet—won Best Climbing Film and the People’s Choice Award at the Kendal Mountain Festival.

 Writing career

 Moffat began her writing career in the 1950s, working for BBC radio, and published her autobiography in 1961.
 In the 1970s, she started writing crime fiction, in particular the Miss Pink series featuring Melinda Pink, a middle aged climber and magistrate.
 Following a commission by Victor Gollancz Ltd to follow the California Trail and produce a book, she subsequently wrote 11 mysteries set in the American West.
 She wrote her last novel, Gone Feral, when she was in her 80s.
 She currently reviews for the crime magazine Shots.

 Personal life

 Moffat married Gordon Moffat with whom she had a daughter, Sheena, born in 1949.
-In 1955, she married Flight Sergeant John Lees, GM, BEM.
+In 1955, she married Flight Sergeant John Lees, BEM, GM.
 They divorced in 1970.

 Moffat turned 100 on 3 July 2024.